 Podgorica offers one of the cheapest and most adventurous ways to visit the Ostrog monastery.
 The monastery is perched in a cliff 900 meters above the valley.

 Even though the view is enough reason to visit, most people come in search for miracles.
-Thousands of pilgrims of different faiths believe in the power of the relics of Saint Basil.
+Thousands of pilgrims of different faiths believe in the power of Saint Basil.
 Stories abound of unexplainable cures and spiritual inspirations.

-The relics didn’t do much for me, but nevertheless it was a beautiful serene place to visit.
+The relics didn’t do much for me, but nevertheless it was a beautiful serene place.
 I left impressed by the devotion of the visitors and the stunning location.

 Logistics: From Podgorica there are seven daily trains to Niksic that stop in Ostrog.
 The journey takes 45 minutes and costs less than 2 euro.
 From the train station it is a steep hike up the mountain (1 – 2 hours).